Hungdah Chiu

-Hungdah Chiu (丘宏達 (Qiū Hóngdá); March 23, 1936 – April 12, 2011) was a Taiwanese legal scholar.
+Hungdah Chiu (丘宏達 (Qiū Hóngdá); March 23, 1936 – April 12, 2011) was a Taiwanese legal scholar who was a professor of law at the University of Maryland Francis King Carey School of Law.
 He was the president of the Association of Chinese Social Scientists in North America (1984–86) and president of the American Association for Chinese Studies (1985–87).
 From 1993 to 1994, he served as a minister without portfolio in the Executive Yuan.
 He was also the president of the International Law Association from 1998 to 2000.

 Early life and education

 Chiu was born in Shanghai on March 23, 1936, to a prominent political family affiliated with the Kuomintang (KMT).
 His eldest brother, Qiu Hong-ren, was a political dissident in Taiwan.
 Another brother, Hong-Yee Chiu, became an astrophysicist.
 Their father, Qiu Han-ping, was a law professor who graduated from Soochow University, earned his doctorate from George Washington University, and served as a KMT legislator.
 The family moved to Taiwan in 1949 during the Great Retreat.

 After high school, Chiu studied law at National Taiwan University (NTU), where he was a student of law professor Peng Ming-min and a classmate of Chen Lung-chu.
-After graduating from NTU with a Bachelor of Laws (LL.B.) in 1958, he went to the United States and received a Master of Arts (M.A.) in political science from Long Island University in 1962.
+After graduating from NTU with a Bachelor of Laws (LL.B.) in 1958, he went to the United States and obtained a Master of Arts (M.A.) in political science from Long Island University in 1962.
 He then pursued doctoral studies at Harvard University, where he earned a Master of Laws (LL.M.) in 1962 and his Doctor of Juridical Science (S.J.D.) in 1965 from Harvard Law School.

 At Harvard, Chiu was classmates with U.S. Senator Elizabeth Dole (the daughter of Senator Bob Dole) and Randle Edwards, who became an endowed professor of law at Columbia University.
 He completed his doctoral thesis on public international law in 1964 under law professor Louis B. Sohn.
 His dissertation was titled, "The capacity of international organizations to conclude treaties, and the special legal aspects of the treaties so concluded".